Pancreatic cancer is treated in our Bile Duct, Gallbladder, Liver, and Pancreas Cancer Program within the Upstate Cancer Center.

 Pancreatic cancer is the growth of cancer cells in the pancreas.
-The pancreas is a long, flattened pear-shaped organ in the abdomen.
-It makes digestive enzymes and hormones, including insulin.
+The pancreas is a digestive organ.
+It makes digestive enzymes and hormones.

-It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

-Pancreatic cancer is more common in men, and in people aged 40 years and older.
-Other factors that may increase your chances of pancreatic cancer:
+Pancreatic cancer is more common in men and people aged 55 years old and older.
+Other things that raise the risk are:

-- Smoking and using smokeless tobacco, such as chewing tobacco
+- Smoking and using smokeless tobacco

 - Alcohol use disorder